bnhovde/ES2015-talk/README.md

 ## Talk Proposal

 #### What is the talk about? – What will it mainly cover?
-The talk is about ES6, the new version of ECMAscript.
+The talk is about ES6, the "new" version of ECMAscript.
 It will cover the new features, provide tips on getting started and will also cover some ES7/ES8 features.

 #### Who is it for?
 The talk is for anyone interested in the current state of JavaScript in 2016.
-Some prior js knowledge is recommended but not required.
+Some prior js knowledge is recommended.

 #### What will people (hopefully) learn from it?
 - If you use JavaScript in your daily workflow, you will hopefully see something you can take away and use in your production environment.